-We need to address all aspects of disadvantage and not different forms of bias against each other because we are all multi-dimensional, according to a leading equality campaigner.
+We need to address all aspects of disadvantage and not different forms of bias against each other with equality a core business issue because we are all multi-dimensional, according to a leading equality campaigner.

 Jane Farrell, co-founder of Equality Works, was responding to a speech by equalities minister Liz Truss last week where she suggested that a focus on a “narrow” agenda regarding gender, race and disability had led to a disregard for socio-economic disadvantage.

 Farrell believes we have to address disadvantage wherever we find it.
 Speaking to workingmums.co.uk, she said Equality Works stays out of politics and focuses instead on practical solutions.
 In that regard she defended the role of unconscious bias training, saying that it is an important part of inclusive leadership training.
 She said: “We do serious work about inclusive leadership and unconscious bias training is part of it.
 I would never recommend that you only do unconscious bias training and imagine that everything is then sorted.”